GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/Testing.md

 ## Running Backend Tests

-For run all test (unit, integration, and e2e) use a single command:
+For run all functional test (unit, integration, and e2e) and architecture tests use a single command:

 ```bash
 ./backend/run-tests.sh